azev77/Solve_Generic_HJB_KFE/README.md

 Julia code to solve generic HJBs &amp; KFEs

-Current code: deterministic, one state, one control, infinite horizon, time/state separable
+Current code: deterministic, one state, one control, infinite horizon, time/state separable Currently, the return function only depends on the control, not the state (as in durable goods etc)

 Extensions:
 endog := endogenous & exog := exogenous